facebookarchive/LatencyTester/README.md

 ----------

-The Mechanical folder contains STLs of a version of the Latency Tester housing that is printable on low cost 3D printers.
+The Mechanical folder contains STLs of a version of the Latency Tester housing that is printable on low cost 3D printers as well as STEP files of the original injection molded housing.

 Schematics
 ----------